B

 Instructions

 • In a medium size bowl, weigh out and combine AP flour, bread flour, cinnamon, salt, and baking soda.
-Set aside.
+Stir and set aside.

-• In the bowl of your stand mixer or a bowl that can be used with a hand mixer, combine unsalted butter, browned butter, brown sugar and granulated sugar.
+• In the bowl of your stand mixer with the paddle attached, or a bowl that can be used with a hand mixer, combine unsalted butter, browned butter, brown sugar and granulated sugar.
 Mix together, creaming until butter is light and fluffy (2-4 min).

 • Add in eggs, one at a time, mixing in completely before adding the next.